hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

 # Welcome to Conference Radio

+## Resolving Deployment Issues

+Deployment target to at least xx.0: Change AppFrameworkInfo.plist and Podfile to match.

+Bad podfile.lock?
+Delete it and run `pod repo update` in the ios directory and then `pod install` in the ios directory.

+## Simulator and XCode stuff

+Delete old simulators:
+1. XCode -> Window -> Devices and Simulators -> Delete all simulators.
+2. XCode -> Settings -> Components -> Other installed platforms -> Delete all platforms one by one.

 ### Todos Release 1
  - [x] feature: upgrade audio service to the `just_audio` package
  - [x] bug: to fix, reset the queue except for current talk when changing between shuffle and chronological